 I know Poland has some political issues lately.
-But everytime someone asks me where they should travel solo to after I’ve said Budapest, I always turn my focus to Poland and I wanted to write up the perfect three-day itinerary for Krakow, Poland if you find yourself there in the future.
+But every time someone asks me where they should travel solo to after I’ve said Budapest, I always turn my focus to Poland and I wanted to write up the perfect three-day itinerary for Krakow, Poland if you find yourself there in the future.

 Every single Polish person I met was so nice while I was there in 2016.
 They all spoke English for the most part, luckily, and they were so excited to show you their beautiful country.
 It’s full of history and it’s also, at least in my experience, really safe, so that’s why I think it’s a perfect place for all you solo female travelers, especially if you’re just starting to explore the more eastern end of Europe.
 (Personally, I love Eastern Europe because everything is so historical.)